Here is my handy guide to where to stay in Singapore. Read on as I will show you the 10 best areas to stay in Singapore.

 - You love Chinese food.

-4. Bugis, Where to Stay in Singapore for Street Food
+4. Bugis, best area to stay in Singapore for street food

 Bugis has good communications, and you can access the MRT network via the Bugis and Lavender stations.
 The area is relatively low rise without too many tower blocks, and it’s an exciting place to explore on foot, particularly since several streets are pedestrianized.

 The redevelopment of Bugis included the restoration of some of the old shophouses.
 This gives the area an old-world charm that adds to its appeal.
 Although it’s a busy shopping center, Bugis still feels like something of an oasis of calm amid the modern city.